outscale/packetgraph/brick-vtep/README.md

 # Usage

-To create a vtep brick, call vtep_new().
+To create a vtep brick, call pg_vtep_new().

-To tell the vtep than a neibough brick correspond to a VNI, you need to call vtep_add_vni.
+To tell the vtep than a neibough brick correspond to a VNI, you need to:
+- Link brick with the vtep
+- use pg_vtep_add_vni to register the brick to a VNI

+To remove a brick from a VNI, just unkink the connect brick.
+Note that you can't add two bricks on the same VNI.

 If you want to get the vtep mac, you can call vtep_get_mac().